 Start at Guildford Railway Station.
-Take subway under busy road, rather than cross at lights, and exist right.
+Take subway under busy road, rather than cross at lights, and exit right.
 Follow pavement curving left down to the River Wey.
 Now follow river to right, under road bridge, past large pedestrain bridge and pub until coming to car park besides river and Millmead Lock system.

 Here the River splits.
 Cross over first footbridge then turn right and continue past Millmead Lock on left, with other part of river to right.
 After gazing at hypnoptic sluice gates cross very nice picnic area to point where river rejoins at more sluice gates.
 Follow on River Wey towpath until Footbridge.